Is There Such a Thing as a Moderate Muslim?

 denied, or given some kind of figurative interpretation, or otherwise removed as

-.
+part of his "model" life.
 As for the hadith, somehow one would have to

 say that Bukhari, and Muslim, and the other respected muhaddithin had not